Anita Sowińska

-Anita Sowińska (born 26 July 1973) is a Polish economist, politician and member of Spring, a social-liberal and pro-European party.
-She has been a member of the Sejm since 12 November 2019 after winning 13,023 votes in Piotrków Trybunalski district at the 2019 Polish parliamentary elections.
+Anita Sowińska (born 26 July 1973) is a Polish economist and politician.
+Since December 2023, she has been undersecretary of state at the Ministry of Climate and Environment.
+She is a member of the New Left, and was previously a board member of Spring, a centre-left party.

+She was a member of the 9th Sejm from November 2019 to November 2023 after winning 13,023 votes in Sejm Constituency no. 10 (Piotrków Trybunalski) at the 2019 parliamentary elections.
 Sowińska also ran unsuccessfully for the European Parliament in Łódź constituency at the 2019 elections.